-The mission of Career and Technical Education (CTE) is to empower students to participate in the international economy as world-class workers and citizens.
-CTE programs are designed for broad educational achievement of students, including basic skills, as well as the ability to work independently and as part of a team, think creatively and solve problems, and use technology.
+The mission of the Career and Technical Education Department (CTE) is to prepare students for careers in a global economy.
+CTE programs are designed for broad educational achievement of students, including basic skills, the ability to work independently and as part of a team, think creatively, solve problems and use technology.

 Students may focus their electives in a career cluster program of study as they develop knowledge and skills to become lifelong learners.
-Career clusters give students the opportunity to prepare for a wide range of career opportunities.
-CTE and academic courses are combined to maximize educational opportunities of students as they transition to the postsecondary level and beyond.
+Career clusters prepare students for a wide range of career opportunities.
+CTE and academic courses are combined to maximize educational opportunities for students as they transition to the postsecondary level and beyond.